Workiva/over_react/doc/null_safety_and_required_props.md

 1. Runtime checks using [assert](https://dart.dev/language/error-handling#assert)s (enabled by default in DDC, and available in dart2js with `--enable-asserts`)
 1. Static [analyzer plugin][analyzer-plugin] lints (note: the analyzer plugin is opt-in)

+> [!WARNING]
+> Make sure you're getting this required prop validation by either:
+> - Running tests with asserts enabled (e.g., using DDC) to get runtime errors for missing required props
+> - Enabling the [analyzer plugin][analyzer-plugin]

 Taking our example from above:
 ```dart